xafold/IMDB_Clone_Using_DRF/README.md

 # IMDB_Clone

 # About
-This is the personal project entirely build upon the DRF(Django Rest Framework) with MVT(Model View Template View).
+This personal project is built entirely upon the DRF(Django Rest Framework) with MVT(Model View Template View).
-This project is clone of IMDB and has somewhat functionality of the IMDB like: Movie,Series,Documantry list where the user can give ratings to each movie.
+This project is a clone of IMDB and has somewhat functionality of the IMDB like Movie, Series, Documentaries etc, where the user can give ratings to each movie.
 ## Features
-1.User can login to ths system.
+1. User can log in to this system.
-2.User can give rating to the movie.
+2. Users can give ratings to the movie.
-3.User can view movie list, rating of the other users, update their raings.
+3. Users can view movie lists, and ratings of other users, and update their ratings.
-4.User can give review to the movie and update it later on.
+4. Users can give reviews of the movie and update it later on.

-##How to Install?
+## How to Install?
 1.